dananglin/web-crawler/README.md

   ```
   ./crawler https://crawler-test.com
   ```
-- Crawl the site using 3 concurrent workers and generate a report of up to 100 pages.
+- Crawl the site using 3 concurrent workers and stop the crawl after discovering a maximum of 100 unique pages.
    ```
    ./crawler --max-workers 3 --max-pages 100 https://crawler-test.com
    ```